 The first step to becoming an SaveArtSpace selected artist is to submit to one of our open calls.

 Passionate about public art?
-We are always looking for volunteers to add to our team.
+We are always looking for volunteers to join our team.

-We can not do what we do without generous support from art lovers and patrons.
+We can’t do it without generous support from art lovers and patrons.